-We’ll start with reminding you about the benefits that website redesign process bring.
+When done right, an app redesign brings a whole lot of benefits.
 Obviously, these include happier customers and increased sales.
-As the cherry on top, your happy customers can quickly become your brand ambassadors, spreading the word about you, onboarding more users, and driving more sales.
+The cherry on top is that your happy customers can quickly become your brand ambassadors, spreading the word about your company, onboarding more users, and driving more sales.
 Let’s check out some benefits of redesigning an app in detail.

-Neiman Marcus, a luxury store in the US, redesigned its app to fill the holes in the UX.
-After thorough research, it was clear that the app had an old and graceless UI, often became slow and out of sync with the server, and, most importantly, didn’t allow users to easily view and buy products.
-Just like Neiman Marcus, you should start with determining your current UX problems.
-By redesigning your mobile app UX, you can end up not only with a higher conversion rate but with much more satisfied customers.
+Neiman Marcus, a US luxury retailer, redesigned its app to fill holes in the user experience (UX).
+After thorough research, it was clear to Neiman Marcus that their app had an old and graceless UI and, most importantly, didn’t allow users to easily view and buy products.
+By redesigning your mobile app UX, you can end up not only with a higher conversion rate but with more satisfied customers.

 Even if your app has advanced functionality, if it doesn’t have an intuitive and up-to-date design, at some point people won’t use it.
-Modern customers are more aware of app design trends and tendencies, jumping between dozens of digital products per day.
-This fact makes a beautiful design crucial for your business.
+Modern customers are aware of app design trends and tendencies, as they jump between dozens of digital products every day.
+This makes a beautiful design crucial for your business.

-Here are indicators that an app needs a UX and UI optimization:
+Here are the first signs that an app needs UX and UI optimization:

-Low app ratings of 3 stars or less (or lower than your usual rating)
+Low app ratings of 3 stars or fewer (or lower than your usual ratings)

 Multiple negative reviews from old (and especially new) users